 I started working as a Graphic Recorder in 2015 and have worked with a wide range of people, teams and organisations to capture and convey their conversations, ideas, meeting outcomes and presentations with pictures and words – to create their visual story.
 I draw upon my strategic skills and experience, my scientific background and my creative abilities to provide a unique visual storytelling experience.
 Meeting minutes and PowerPoint certainly have their place, but just watch what happens when you use words and pictures to capture and convey what is happening in a meeting or presentation….people really become engaged!

 As a Graphic Recorder and Sketchnoter I have had the great opportunity and privilege to work with many different people, groups and organisations from Indigenous communities, International organisations, Business and Industry, Community and Health, Government groups, Schools and Universities, scientists and managers to draw out local, regional and international ideas and issues.
 With my clients I have also created unique and eye catching Infographics & Illustrations to help tell people’s stories and simplify complex issues.
+I take my experiences as a graphic recorder and visual artist to hold in-house tailored Workshops to help people, teams and organisations to “picture your ideas“.
 I also visit schools and groups to help people to visualise their work through sketchnoting, for example through Sketchnote your Science.
 Please view my client stories for further examples of my visual storytelling work and below are examples of the visual products I create with clients and how you can use your visual stories.

-My graphic recording and sketchnotes can be used across groups, teams and organisations and events for a range of purposes including (but not limited to):
+My graphic recording and sketchnotes can be used across groups, teams and organisations and events (in person and remotely) for a range of purposes including (but not limited to):